loka27e-nsm/finance-forge/README.md

 * Navigate from the Dashboard to the Quest tab.
 * Select Quest 1 to begin.
 * Note: Once a quest is completed, it becomes locked for the remainder of the session.
-* If a quest requires a recorded statement, use the button on the Dashboard or the table in the Right Tab.
+* If a quest requires a recorded statement, use the button on the Dashboard or the table in the Right Tab

-📊 Tracking Progress
-Stats: Hover over Points and Balance in the Dashboard for a detailed tooltip of your current standing.

-Completion: Keep an eye on the Quest Progress Bar to track your journey toward completing all 10 challenges.

 ## Features
 - Users can remove their logged expenses